heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 **Results**: You are signed in to your GitHub.com account on the browser.

-## Clone the repository
+## Step 3 — Clone the repository
-Now that you are signed in to your GitHub.com account, you can clone a repository to your local computer.
+Now that you are signed in to your GitHub.com account, you can now clone a repository to your local computer.

 1. Go back to the GitHub Desktop application and select **Clone a Repository** from the **Let’s Get Started** message.